Bellinger sits, Dodgers still roll to 11-2 win over D-backs

-PHOENIX (AP) — Chris Taylor hit a three-run homer, A.J.
+Chris Taylor hit a three-run homer, A.J.
 Pollock and Edwin Ríos added two-run shots and the Los Angeles Dodgers rolled to an 11-2 victory over the Arizona Diamondbacks on Saturday night.

-Reigning National League MVP Cody Bellinger got the evening off after struggling in the season’s first eight games, batting just .139 with no homers.
-The Dodgers’ offense was just fine without him.
+“It just speaks to the depth we have,” Roberts said.
+“We’ve got a lot of good players.”

-The bottom of the order showed big power in the fourth inning when Ríos — who was hitting seventh in the lineup — smashed a two-run homer over the 413-foot sign in center field.
+The bottom of the order showed big power in the fourth inning when Ríos — a rookie who was hitting seventh in the lineup — smashed a two-run homer over the 413-foot sign in center field.
 Two batters later, nine-hole hitter Matt Beaty ripped another homer that barely stayed fair down the right-field line and gave Los Angeles a 3-1 lead.

+“I was just trying to hit the ball halfway as far as Eddie did a few at-bats before,” Beaty said with a grin.

 D-backs starter Luke Weaver (0-2) took the loss after giving up six runs in four-plus innings.
 The hard-throwing righty cruised through the first three innings before giving up the two fourth-inning homers.